roe-dl/weewx-sqlupload/README.md

 and so merges the inner part into the outer part.
 The browser does not see anything of that dividing and merging.

+### JavaScript files

+JavaScript code can contain references to other files.
+So the file is searched for such references, and they are adjusted appropriately.
+In a typical configuration the file is changed in place and uploaded by FTP later.
+No database upload is performed for those files.
+It is not necessary because they do not change regularly.

 ### Other files

 The file is uploaded to the database.
 If `writephp` is set (which is the